Highlife: History

 The following arpeggiated highlife guitar part is modeled after an Afro-Cuban guajeo.
 The pattern of attack-points is nearly identical to the 3-2 clave motif guajeo as shown below.
 The bell pattern known in Cuba as clave is indigenous to Ghana, and is used in highlife.

 Top: clave.
 Bottom: highlife guitar part.

 The origins of Highlife stem from colonialism and trading in West Africa through regional styles of music.

 Palm wine music

 Palm-wine music, also known as maringa in Sierra Leone, was one style that originated on coastal locations when local musicians began using portable instruments brought by traders and fused it with local string and percussion instruments.
 It was usually played in a syncopated 4/4 metre.
 This music was played in low class palm-wine bars at ports where sailors, dock workers, and working class locals would drink and listen to the music.
-Eventually this genre worked its way inland and a more Africanized version came containing 12/8 polyrhythms, this would be known as the "Native Blues".
+Palm-wine music eventually worked its way inland and a more Africanized version came containing 12/8 polyrhythms; this subgenre would be known as the "Native Blues".
 This style would gain popularity up until World War II when production of the records was stopped.